THEME:#188 IDLY MEDLEY

 It definitely is.
 A poor man too can afford a hearty meal.
 There are so many variations of idlis today.
 Healthy grains like semolina, millets, quinoa, buckwheat, amaranth, oats, other lentils, etc are used to make healthier idlis.
 Idlis have taken on a new birth or avatar as Manchurian idlis, idli chaat, cocktail idlis, sweet and sour idli, idli 65, cheese baked idlis etc. With so many varieties to suit every palate, idlis have become an anytime snack right from breakfast to dinner and in between.

 Why am I going into details about Idli for this post?
 Well, it was my turn to suggest ideas for #188th theme.Some argue that the rice is not good for health but these days rice is easily substituted to include more healthier grains to make this healthy breakfast.
-As a result I suggested making idlis without rice and another idea.
-All the members of the group opted for idlis and then fellow member Archana informed us that 30th March is World Idli Day.
+As a result I suggested making idlis without rice.
+All the members of the group loved the idea.
+Also, fellow member Archana informed us that 30th March is World Idli Day.
 I didn’t even know that existed.
 So planning began to make this a memorable event for the group.

 World Idli Day